LIST: UPDATED 2021 Philippine Regular, Special Non-Working, and Long Weekend Holidays in PH

 On top of these pay rules, an employee shall be given an additional 30% if the holiday falls on his or her rest day, and an additional 30% if they work overtime.

-There you have it: Complete list of Philippine Regular, Special Non-Working Holidays, and Long Weekend Holidays for the Year 2021.
+There you have it: Complete list of Philippine Regular, Special Non-Working Holidays, Special Working Holidays, and Long Weekend Holidays for the Year 2021.

 Plan your vacation early to save more money on flights and hotels, and enjoy more perks.

 Want more updates about the official Regular Holidays, Special Non-Working Holidays, and Long Weekends in the Philippines for 2021?
-Follow #TeamOutofTown, on Facebook, Twitter, Instagram, Bloglovin, and Pinterest for more travel ideas.
+Follow #TeamOutofTown, on Facebook, Twitter, Instagram, Bloglovin, and Pinterest for more Walang Pasok Updates.